Trademark Classes: The Ultimate Guide

 CLASS 7: MACHINERY

-• This class generally covers machines, machine tools, motors and engines.
-Examples of common products found in this class include: Machines and machine tools; motors and engines (except for land vehicles); machine coupling and transmission components (except for land vehicles); agricultural implements other than hand-operated; incubators for eggs; automatic vending machines; parts of motors and engines (of all kinds); and electric cleaning machines and apparatus.
+This class generally covers machines, machine tools, motors, and engines.
+Examples of common products found in this class include machines and machine tools; motors and engines (except for land vehicles); machine coupling and transmission components (except for land vehicles); agricultural implements other than hand-operated; incubators for eggs; automatic vending machines; parts of motors and engines (of all kinds); and electric cleaning machines and apparatus.

 CLASS 8: HAND TOOLS

-• This class generally covers hand-operated implements used as tools in the respective professions.
-Examples of common products found in this class include: Hand tools and implements (hand-operated); cutlery; side arms; razors; cutlery of precious metals; and electric razors and clippers (hand instruments).
+This class generally covers hand-operated implements used as tools in the respective professions.
+Examples of common products found in this class include hand tools and implements (hand-operated); cutlery; side arms; razors; cutlery of precious metals; and electric razors and clippers (hand instruments).

 CLASS 9: ELECTRICAL AND SCIENTIFIC APPARATUS

-• This class generally covers electrical and scientific products.
-Examples of common products found in this class include: Scientific, nautical, surveying, photographic, cinematographic, optical, weighing, measuring, signalling, checking (supervision), life-saving and teaching apparatus and instruments; apparatus and instruments for conducting, switching, transforming, accumulating, regulating or controlling electricity; apparatus for recording, transmission or reproduction of sound or images; magnetic data carriers, recording discs; compact discs, DVDs and other digital recording media; mechanisms for coin-operated apparatus; cash registers, calculating machines, data processing equipment, computers; computer software; fire-extinguishing apparatus; apparatus and instruments for scientific research in laboratories; apparatus and instruments for controlling ships, such as apparatus and instruments for measuring and for transmitting orders; protractors; punched card office machines; all computer programs and software regardless of recording media or means of dissemination, that is, software recorded on magnetic media or downloaded from a remote computer network.
+This class generally covers electrical and scientific products.
+Examples of common products found in this class include: scientific, nautical, surveying, photographic, cinematographic, optical, weighing, measuring, signalling, checking (supervision), life-saving and teaching apparatus and instruments; apparatus and instruments for conducting, switching, transforming, accumulating, regulating or controlling electricity; apparatus for recording, transmission or reproduction of sound or images; magnetic data carriers, recording discs; compact discs, DVDs and other digital recording media; mechanisms for coin-operated apparatus; cash registers, calculating machines, data processing equipment, computers; computer software; fire-extinguishing apparatus; apparatus and instruments for scientific research in laboratories; apparatus and instruments for controlling ships, such as apparatus and instruments for measuring and for transmitting orders; protractors; punched card office machines; all computer programs and software regardless of recording media or means of dissemination, that is, software recorded on magnetic media or downloaded from a remote computer network.

 CLASS 10: MEDICAL APPARATUS

-• This class generally covers medical apparatus, instruments and articles.
-Examples of common products found in this class include: Surgical, medical, dental and veterinary apparatus and instruments; artificial limbs, eyes and teeth; orthopedic articles; suture materials; special furniture for medical use; hygienic rubber articles; and supportive bandages.
+This class generally covers medical apparatus, instruments, and articles.
+Examples of common products found in this class include surgical, medical, dental, and veterinary apparatus and instruments; artificial limbs, eyes, and teeth; orthopedic articles; suture materials; special furniture for medical use; hygienic rubber articles; and supportive bandages.

 CLASS 11: ENVIRONMENTAL CONTROL APPARATUS

-• This class generally covers products that control the environment.
-Examples of common products found in this class include: Apparatus for lighting, heating, steam generating, cooking, refrigerating, drying, ventilating, water supply and sanitary purposes; air conditioning apparatus;
+This class generally covers products that control the environment.
+Examples of common products found in this class include apparatus for lighting, heating, steam generating, cooking, refrigerating, drying, ventilating, water supply, and sanitary purposes; air conditioning apparatus; bedwarmers, hot water bottles, warming pans, electric or non-electric; electrically heated cushions (pads) and blankets, not for medical purposes; electric kettles; and electric cooking utensils.

 CLASS 12: VEHICLES

-• This class generally covers vehicular products.
-Examples of common products found in this class include: Vehicles; apparatus for locomotion by land, air or water; motors and engines for land vehicles; couplings and transmission components for land vehicles; and air cushion vehicles.
+This class generally covers vehicular products.
+Examples of common products found in this class include vehicles; apparatus for locomotion by land, air, or water; motors and engines for land vehicles; couplings and transmission components for land vehicles; and air cushion vehicles.

 CLASS 13: FIREARMS

-• This class generally covers firearms and pyrotechnical products.
-Examples of common products found in this class include: Firearms; ammunition and projectiles; explosives; and fireworks.
+This class generally covers firearms and pyrotechnical products.
+Examples of common products found in this class include firearms; ammunition and projectiles; explosives; and fireworks.

 CLASS 14: JEWELRY